-Disclosure of PHI will be centralized through the BHC Privacy Officer.
-In some instances, the BHC Privacy Officer will need to track information that is disclosed.
-All disclosures designated as trackable on the "Request and Disclosure Table" must be approved by the Privacy Officer to enable the BHC to provide an accounting of disclosures when requested.
+Disclosure of PHI will be centralized through the UEC Privacy Officer.
+In some instances, the UEC Privacy Officer will need to track information that is disclosed.
+All disclosures designated as trackable on the "Request and Disclosure Table" must be approved by the Privacy Officer to enable the UEC to provide an accounting of disclosures when requested.

-Disclosure of PHI will be carried out in accordance with all applicable legal requirements and in accordance with BHC policy.
+Disclosure of PHI will be carried out in accordance with all applicable legal requirements and in accordance with UEC policy.

-Original Medical Records will not be removed from the premises, except when ordered by subpoena or by other court order.
+Original Medical Records will not be removed from the premises, except when authorized by clinical activities, ordered by subpoena or by other court order.